-Inspiring Readers will enrich children’s education by providing books, training teachers and linking schools with local Children’s Corners.
-Inspiring Readers is now underway in Kenya, Cameroon, Malawi, Uganda and Sierra Leone.
-In Rumuruti Kenya, the OMC Primary school is already seeing a transformation in its students, as shown in the video below.
+Inspiring Readers aims to enrich children’s education by providing books, training teachers and linking schools with local Children’s Corners.
+Inspiring Readers is underway in Cameroon, Kenya, Malawi, Sierra Leone, Uganda, Zanzibar and Zimbabwe.
+To find out about the impact of Inspiring Readers so far, see the 2021 report here.

 The need for Inspiring Readers

 Since the Millennium Development Goals were set, many countries in Africa have made great strides in enrolling more children in primary schools, but this has not been matched by additional resources for those schools and children’s educations are suffering.
 As a result, more children are leaving primary school without basic literacy skills.

 Inspiring Readers not only brings books into schools but encourages children to visit their local Children’s Corners.
 The Children’s Corners act as hubs for schools in the surrounding area, giving children access to larger book collections, vibrant library spaces and the passion and expertise of their local librarians.

 Be a part of Inspiring Readers

-So far, over 123,000 children have books in their classroom thanks to the generosity of our supporters.
+So far, over 280,000 children have books in their classroom thanks to the generosity of our supporters.
 We would like to extend a special thanks to players of People’s Postcode Lottery for funding Inspiring Readers in Kenya, Malawi and Sierra Leone and to The Thomas Cook Children’s Charity for their contributions toward Inspiring Readers Uganda.